mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

            enable_sync: true
            initial_reset: true

-In comparison to the example data structure in the |clearpath_robotics| documentation, the following items have been adapted:
+In comparison to the example data structure in the Clearpath Robotics documentation, the following items have been adapted:

 * The ``xyz`` position of the ``camera`` joint relative to the ``base_link``